-- The control console features custom software running on an internal microprocessor, a 32-character LCD display, a 37-button sealed membrane keypad, and a 6-ft. power cord.
-The console enclosure consists of an ABS plastic base and top with a metal back plate. - Four data output ports can each directly drive a scoreboard display through a single cable run and indirectly drive up to ten displays in perfect synchronization via daisy chaining.
-The number of synchronized displays is practically limitless when using the optional ScoreLink RF communications system. - The software includes support for Electronic Team Names, Practice Segment Timer Mode, Time of Day Clock Mode, 50 levels of brightness, and other features.
+- The console features custom software running on an internal microprocessor, a 32-character LCD display, a 37-button sealed membrane keypad, and a 6-ft. power cord.
+The console enclosure consists of an ABS plastic base and top with a metal back plate. - Four data output ports can each directly drive a player statistics display through a single cable run and indirectly drive up to ten displays in perfect synchronization via daisy-chaining.
+The number of synchronized displays is practically limitless when using the optional ScoreLink RF communications system. - The software includes support for 50 levels of brightness.